 Organisational Structure and Supply Chains

 The ERS Group is a forward-thinking organisation providing democracy services, from engaging communities to electoral registration, counts and independent scrutiny.
 It is the umbrella for a group of companies with unrivalled experience in governance, engagement, election and voter registration services.
 The Group provides a complementary range of services including election services, membership engagement, election management software, governance systems and election supplies.

 We work with thousands of organisations in the public and private sectors, from local authorities, political parties and trade unions, to charities, the NHS, membership organisations and professional bodies.
-We employ over 200 people throughout the Group and our head office is located in London.
-Our subsidiaries: Membership Engagement Services, Xpress Software Solutions, Modern.Gov and Shaw’s are located in London, Gloucestershire, Hampshire and Kent respectively.
+The ERS Group is a Civica Group company, employing over 200 people throughout the Group.
+Our head office is located in London and our subsidiaries – Membership Engagement Services, Xpress Software Solutions, Modern.Gov and Shaw’s – are located in London, Gloucestershire, Hampshire and Kent respectively.

 Our supply chains